 At the start of the pandemic, Tom was creating online forms and spreadsheets, texting and calling student veterans across the Coastline community and beyond to confirm their health, wellness, and overall status in this increasingly challenging time.
 The lack of camaraderie and companionship is what hit veterans the hardest, says Tom.
-Veterans’ loneliness and need to connect with other veterans makes perfect sense.
+Veterans’ loneliness and the need to connect with other veterans make perfect sense.

 Connecting with other people is the kind of activity and resource we all need, and for veterans, it’s about engaging with those who have similar experiences and thought processes, who have gone through the training, the chain of command, and have participated in those community spaces.
 “We’re used to dealing with a lot,” finishes Tom.
 “But at some point we need help.”
 And that’s what Coastline programs and Veterans Resource Centers aim to do, and what we can all do this Veterans Day.